-Penalties for violent crimes committed in Minnesota are strict.
-If you are convicted of having committed a violent crime, you could be facing significant prison time, as well as fines and a criminal record that affect your future.
+Penalties for violent crimes committed in Minnesota tend to be strict and are often broad, touching on various aspects of the accused’s life.
+If the government convicts you of having committed a violent crime, you could be facing significant prison time.
+Fines and collateral consequences are possible.
+You’ll also have a criminal record that affects your future.

-Because of the seriousness of being arrested and charged for committing a violent crime, you want to secure legal representation as soon as possible.
-Ringstrom Law will help you face these serious legal allegations and help you find the best solution for reducing or dismissing the charges.
+Because of the seriousness of being arrested and charged for committing a violent crime, it’s crucial to secure legal representation as soon as possible.
+Ringstrom Law will help you handle the allegations against you.
+We will either defend you at trial or find the best solution for mitigating, reducing or dismissing the charges.

 Violent Crimes in Minnesota